High School Curriculum

 This course will focus on 21st Century skills needed to make decisions about the use of resources and strategies which lead to quality of life.
 This course meets the Illinois State Consumer Economics requirement.
 Units of study will include:

-- College and career decisions students will compile information into a blog
+*College and career decisions students will compile information into a blog

-- Job skills- creating resumes and cover letters, interviewing skills
+*Job skills- creating resumes and cover letters, interviewing skills

-- Income and taxes, filing a 1040EZ
+*Income and taxes, filing a 1040EZ

-- Budgeting using excel spreadsheets
+*Budgeting using excel spreadsheets

-- Banking- managing checking accounts
+*Banking-managing checking accounts

-- Use of credit, loans, credit cards
+*Use of credit, loans, and credit cards

-- Car buying
+*Car buying and insurance

 11th and 12th Grade – One Semester -0.5 Credit Per Semester

 This course is designed to focus on the knowledge, attitudes, and behaviors needed to participate in positive, caring, and respectful relationships in dating, the family, community, and workplace.
 This course uses communication, leadership and management methods to develop knowledge and behaviors necessary for individuals to become independent, contributing, and responsible participants in family, community, and career settings.
 Emphasis is placed on the development of techniques and strategies to assist individuals in responding to situations presented in family relationships and the workplace.
-The course content includes: managing repsonsibilities, satisfactions and stresses of work and family life; analyzing personal standards, needs, aptitudes and goals; roles and responsibilities of living independently and as a family member; dating relationships, demonstrating goal-setting and decision-making skills; identifying and utilizing community resources; and developing effective relationships to promote communication with others.
+The course content includes: managing responsibilities, satisfactions and stresses of work and family life; analyzing personal standards, needs, aptitudes and goals; roles and responsibilities of living independently and as a family member; dating relationships, demonstrating goal-setting and decision-making skills; identifying and utilizing community resources; and developing effective relationships to promote communication with others.
 The course provides student content to identify resources that will assist them in managing life situations.

 INDUSTRIAL